What You Can (and Can’t) Put in Your Dishwasher

 2. Sharp Knives

-This may come as a surprise, but putting your chef’s knife in the dishwasher is a no-go.
 The intense heat dulls the blade faster, and the detergents can corrode the metal over time.

 Tip:

-Rinse and hand wash sharp knives right after use, and wipe them dry.
+Rinse and hand-wash sharp knives right after use, and wipe them dry.
 Your cutting skills (and fingers) will thank you.

 3. Copper and Non-Stick Cookware